Interested in understanding the mode of operation of CLTS?

 How do CLTS participants perceive different activities of the CLTS triggering event?

-Which factors of the CLTS implementation process are most predictive for CLTS achievements in terms of community’s latrine coverage?
+Which factors of the CLTS implementation process are most predictive for a community’s latrine coverage?

 Does CLTS successfully provoke latrine construction and stop open defecation (compared to a control group)?

-Can CLTS be improved by combining it with evidence-based, behavioral change strategies based on the RANAS-model of behavior change?
+Can CLTS be improved by being combined with evidence-based, behavior change strategies based on the RANAS-model of behavior change?

-Which characteristics of communities describe a fertile ground for CLTS to be most effective in stopping open defecation?
+Which characteristics of communities describe the best preconditions for CLTS to be effective in stopping open defecation?